-The game was made available for pre-order in late 2010 at a reduced price, and all early adopters were given a pre-release alpha version of the game to try out.
-Players were encouraged to share their experience with the game and also give suggestions to what additional features the game should have.
-The Alpha was updated a few times to suit changes and requests, and was also improved in making levels that fit the songs being played.
-Dejobaan have not given a release date, and even the release window seems unclear.
-Ichiro Lambe, president of Dejobaan Games, stated that the game's completion could take a month, or three or even more.
-However, the game was added to Steam in April 2011 despite it being incomplete; the store page currently states:
+Kick It! was made available for pre-order in late-2010 at a reduced price, with early adopters also receiving a pre-release alpha version of the game to try out.
+No release date was given, with Ichiro Lambe, president of Dejobaan Games, stating that development could take a month or much longer.
+Players were encouraged to share their experience with the game and give suggestions for additional game features.
+The alpha build was updated a few times to suit changes and requests, and was also improved in making levels that fit the songs being played.

 Dejobaan will continue to polish the game -- with your feedback -- 'till it’s as smooth and silky as an ugly baby's bottom for launch in 2012.

 The game was updated intermittently based on user feedback, though updates became further and further apart over time.
 In December 2012, it was announced that the game was been moved to the Unity Engine from Dejobaan's proprietary engine, leading to a considerable overhaul of the game's systems.
 In 2013, Steam launched an official early access system, with Kick It! among the system's first entries, however updates continued to be sparse.
 In 2014, Dejobaan posted on the game's Steam forums to announce that development was still ongoing, stating that the game's code was not quite where they wanted it to be and that they wanted to solve these issues before release.

 Following the 2014 announcement, updates dried up almost entirely, leading many to consider the game vaporware.
 In 2017, gameplay footage from an in-development build dated to June 2016 was posted to YouTube, and then mirrored to the game's Steam forums.
 On May 7, 2021, Dejobaan removed the game from sale on Steam.